jiachenwestlake/Cross-Domain_NER/README.md

 We address this issue, using  cross-domain LM as a bridge cross-domains for NER domain adaptation.
 Preformaning cross-task and cross-domain transfer by designing a novel `Parameter Generation Network`. <br>
-Experiments on `CBS SciTech News data` show that our model can effectively allow unsupervised domain adaptation, while also can deriving supervised domain adaption between domains with completely different entity types.
+Experiments on `CBS SciTech News data` show that our model can effectively allow unsupervised domain adaptation, while also can deriving supervised domain adaption between domains with completely different entity types (i.e. news vs. biomedical).

 ## Requirements
 Python 2 or 3 <br>